Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 How should a changelog be structured?

-A well-organized changelog sticks to these three key principles:
+A well-organized changelog follows three key principles:

 -